Jacob Leyssens: Life

 He was born in Antwerp in 1661 as the son of Jacobus and Anthonetta Sas.
 He was registered as a pupil of Peter Ykens in the Antwerp Guild of Saint Luke in 1674.
 He travelled to Rome at a young age as he is mentioned there in 1680.
-He became a member of the Bentvueghels, an association of mainly Dutch and Flemish artists working in Rome, with the nickname ‘Notenkraker’ (Nutcracker).
+He became a member of the Bentvueghels, an association of mainly Dutch and Flemish artists working in Rome, with the 'bentname' 'Notenkraker' (Nutcracker).
+In his biography of Leyssens (referred to as N. Lyssens), the early Dutch biographer Jacob Campo Weyerman claims that this bentname was chosen because of Leyssens' big nose.
 He was probably one of the youngest Bentvueghels ever admitted.

-The difficult financial situation of his father caused him to return to Antwerp in 1689.
-He was admitted as a 'wijnmeester' (wine master) to the Antwerp Guild of Saint Luke in the guild year 1698–1699.
-As this is a title reserved for the sons of members of the Guild, it demonstrates that his father was or had been also a member of the Guild.
-In the year in which he became a master he also received Jan Baptist Bellenraet as a pupil.
+The difficult financial situation of his father caused him to return to return to Antwerp.
+He was admitted as a 'wijnmeester' (wine master) in the Antwerp Guild of Saint Luke in the guild year 1698–1699.
+As this was typically a title reserved for the sons of members of the Guild, it demonstrates that his father was or had been also a member of the Guild (although there is no record of his father in the Guild's records).
+In the year in which he became a master he received Jan Baptist Bellenraet and Jan Sas as pupils.